implict/ofSiteKR/_documentation/math/ofVec2f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Returns `true` if both vectors are aligned (pointing in the same direction). `tolerance` is an angle tolerance/threshold (specified in degrees) for deciding if the vectors are sufficiently aligned.
+Returns true if both vectors are aligned (pointing in the same direction). tolerance is an angle tolerance/threshold (specified in degrees) for deciding if the vectors are sufficiently aligned.

 ~~~~{.cpp}
 ofVec2f v1 = ofVec2f(40, 20);